 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.

-Between the kids’ and my husband’s lunches to band and swim practice or just taking a drink along, we go through a lot of water.
+Between all six of us, we go through a lot of water.
 This means we also have a lot of empty water bottles.
 They can fill our recycle bin pretty quickly, so I like to find fun ways to reuse them.

 We also make I Spy Bottles.
 I have the kids find little trinkets around the house.
 It’s mainly stuff they get from quarter machines or at school that’s just lying around.
 Then, we fill the empty bottles with rice and the trinkets.
 I tape the caps shut, just so we won’t have a big mess if it gets unscrewed, and shake it up.
 This is fun for my kids, especially on a long car ride.